civiccc/modesty/README.md

     Modesty.new_metric :foo

 Your metric will now be available as `Modesty.metrics[:foo]`.
+You can track it with

+    Modesty.track! :foo`,

-You can track it with `Modesty.track! :foo`, and you can get a raw count with `Modesty.metrics[:foo].count`.
+You can get a raw count with

+    Modesty.metrics[:foo].count`.

-You can track multiple counts with `Modesty.track! :foo, 7`, or if you prefer `Modesty.track! :foo, :count => 7`, and you can get a distribution of these counts with `Modesty.metrics[:foo].distribution`.
+You can track multiple counts with `Modesty.track! :foo, 7`, or, if you prefer, `Modesty.track! :foo, :count => 7`.

 Simple, huh?

 You can also pass in any sort of data when you track your metric.
 For example,